Rainy Season in Mexico: What to Know + Travel Tips

 Cons of Traveling During Mexico Rainy Season

-• Limited Activities – Although many outdoor activities can still be enjoyed, some might be restricted or impacted by the weather.
-For example, some of the waterfalls in Huasteca Potosina become very full during Mexico’s rainy season.
+• Limited Activities – While many outdoor activities are still possible, some may be affected by heavy rain.
+For example, some of the waterfalls in Huasteca Potosina swell dramatically, making them unsafe for swimming.

 A colored graph showing the humidity in Cancun, Mexico.
 June through September shows miserable humidity levels 50% or more of the time and it tapers out from there.